telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-aspnetmvc-quick-start/chapter0.md

 # Overview

-The tutorial on how to build the Team Efficiency Dashboard application by using Telerik UI for ASP.NET MVC are contributed by Developer Advocate Ed Charbeneau.
+The tutorial on how to build the Team Efficiency Dashboard application by using Telerik UI for ASP.NET MVC is contributed by Developer Advocate Ed Charbeneau.

 ## Introduction